Falkirk and District Tramways

 Falkirk and District Tramways Company conductresses Great War

-A blow-up of the 1916 photo above showing four of the conductresses.
+An enlargement of the 1916 photograph above showing four of the conductresses.
 The collar badges appear to be embroidered system initials — 'F D T C'.

 Falkirk and District Tramways Tram No 2 and conductress